inba-web/ugc-ad-ai/README.md

 ## ⚙️ Installation & Setup

+> ⚠️ **Security Notice**
+> Never commit real API keys, database URLs, or secrets to GitHub.
+Always use environment variables and `.env.example` templates.
+Rotate any exposed credentials immediately.

+> ⚠️ **Project Status**
+> This project is not fully production-ready yet.
+The AI generation pipeline requires a **Google AI API key**, which is only available with **paid access or $300 free trial credits**.
+Without this key, AI creative generation features will not function.

+### 1️⃣ Clone the Repository

 > ⚠️ **Important Note**
 > This project is not fully production-ready yet.
 The AI generation pipeline requires a **Google AI API key**, which is only available with **paid access or $300 free trial credits**.
 Without this key, AI creative generation features will not function.